G-Research/astral/README.md

 ```

 # Configuration
-Astral is configured in `config/astral.yml` -- availble configuration
+Astral is configured in `config/astral.yml` -- available configuration
 options are listed in the `shared` section.
 Note that
 configuration values can be supplied in this file or as process
 environment variables with the same names (but